Getting to Know Your Neighborhood: The South End

 1421 Washington St.

-Sure, you can pick up a gallon of milk and some eggs here.
-But this is the South End, and it’s not just the hardwood floors and stamped tin ceiling that make this place different from your average neighborhood market.
-The produce bins include hard-to-find items such as fiddleheads and fresh apricots.
-The deli offers prepared lunch dishes like carrot raisin salad, artichoke chickpea feta salad, and macaroni and cheese.
-There’s also a salad bar, with Greek, Caesar, and fruit salads for a quick snack, befitting the store’s slogan: “For gourmet and everyday.”
+You can pick up a gallon of milk and some eggs here, but this is the South End, so it’s not just the hardwood floors and stamped tin ceiling that make this place different from your average neighborhood market.
+In the produce bins are hard-to-find items such as sunflower sprouts and organic wheatgrass.
+The deli has prepared lunch dishes like chicken salad with grapes and walnuts, sweet potato salad, and chicken empanadas.
+There’s also a salad bar, with classic ham and macaroni, and red bliss potato and quinoa salads for a quick snack, befitting the store’s slogan: “For gourmet and every day.”

 1525 Washington St.